Healthy again, British PM says too risky to relax lockdown yet

 "We simply cannot spell out now how fast or slow or even when those changes will be made, though clearly the government will be saying much more about this in the coming days," he said.
 "We must also recognise the risk of a second spike, the risk of losing control of that virus and letting the reproduction rate go back over one because that would mean not only a new wave of death and disease but also an economic disaster."

-The most stringent lockdown in peacetime has left Britain facing possibly the deepest recession in three centuries and the biggest debt splurge since World War Two.
+The lockdown has left Britain facing possibly the deepest recession in three centuries and the biggest debt splurge since World War Two.
 Johnson's government, party and scientific advisers are divided over how and when the world's fifth-largest economy should start returning to work, even in limited form.
+CRITICISM

-Since the lockdown on March 23, his government has faced criticism from opposition parties and some doctors for initially delaying measures, limited testing capabilities, and lack of protective equipment for health workers.
-Opposition Labour Party leader Keir Starmer urged Johnson to set out when and how economic and social restrictions might be eased - as did some Conservative Party donors.
+His spokesman said the government may not know if a target of 100,000 tests per day by the end of April had been met on Thursday because of a time lag with data.
+The spokesman added that Johnson will meet opposition Labour Party leader Keir Starmer this week after he urged the prime minister to say when and how restrictions might be eased.

-"Simply acting as if this discussion is not happening is not credible," Starmer wrote in a letter to Johnson.
-Perhaps to meet that criticism, Johnson said his government would take the decisions on the lockdown with "maximum possible transparency".
-"I want to share all our working and our thinking, my thinking, with you the British people," he said.
+In his statement, Johnson said the government would take decisions on the lockdown with maximum transparency.
+"I want to share all our working and our thinking, my thinking, with you the British people," he said, adding he wanted to bring in other parties to reach consensus.

 Latest data on Sunday showed deaths related to COVID-19 in hospitals were up by 413 in the previous 24 hours, the lowest daily rise this month.
 Some 29,058 tests were done on April 25.
 Based on those statistics, the United Kingdom has the fifth worst death toll in the world, after the United States, Italy, Spain and France.